 No. You can file a FAFSA starting October 1 of the year you are submitting your college applications.
 The financial aid staff will keep your application on file until we receive notice that you have been accepted.
+The FAFSA for the 2025-2026 year will be available on December 1, 2024.

 Financial need is determined by the following formula:

-Cost of Attendance - Estimated Family Contribution = Financial Need
+Cost of Attendance (COA) - Student Aid Index (SAI) = Financial Need

-To abide by federal regulations, Student Accounts is unable to start the refund process until after classes begin.
+To abide by federal regulations, the Office of Student Accounts is unable to start the refund process until after classes begin.
 This means that refunds do not occur until early September for fall semester and mid-January for spring semester.
 Please keep this in mind when budgeting.
-Additionally, leases are usually signed for 12-months at a time (often times May-May), however, financial aid awards only cover the 9 months (fall/spring) a student is enrolled in classes.
-If you have questions about your budget for off campus living, please contact the Office of Financial Aid.
+You can contact Student Accounts by emailing stu-acct@up.edu or by calling 503-943-7347.

 Once you are a matriculated student, you, the student, are the only person the Office of Financial Aid will release information to unless you give us permission to release your information to someone else through Proxy Access.
 This is in accordance with the Federal Education Rights and Privacy Act (FERPA).
-If you would like the Office of Financial Aid to be able to release your financial aid information to someone else, such as a parent, spouse, or scholarship organization, please go to Self Serve select the Proxy Access tab and follow the instructions.
+If you would like the Office of Financial Aid to be able to release your financial aid information to someone else, such as a parent, spouse, or scholarship organization, please go to Self Serve, select the Proxy Access tab and follow the instructions.

 The best way to submit requested documentation to the Office of Financial Aid is by fax, mail or our secure Document Upload Form.
 Contact our office to request the link to our Document Upload Form.